jensmeindertsma/jensmeindertsma/README.md

 Welcome to my place on GitHub!

-- 🧑🏻‍💻 I recently completed a cybersecurity course (December 2024)
+- 🧑🏻‍💻 I recently completed a cybersecurity program at [ITvitae](https://itvitae.nl/) (December 2024), and I am now available for hire!
+Looking for a certified cyber security specialist?
+Please do reach out!
 - ✅ `Linux+`-certified by CompTIA

 - 👨🏻‍🎓 Studying for: